Multi-Regulator Functional Renormalization Group for Many-Fermion Systems: Introduction

 \section{Introduction}

 Functional renormalization group (FRG) \cite{wetterich1993exact,Morris1,ellwanger1994flow} is a pragmatic realization of Wilson's idea of renormalization group \cite{Wilson}.
-Functional implementation of coarse-graining realizes an exact evolution of an effective action involving quantum and thermal fluctuations, and enables us to calculate physical quantities of various quantum systems.
-Especially for many-fermion systems, fermionic FRG (f-FRG) without bosonic auxiliary fields provides a systematic and unbiased analysis.
-This is because one can work with original fermionic degrees of freedom of the system in f-FRG \cite{shankar1994renormalization,Salmhofer:2001tr,gersch2008superconductivity,RevModPhys.84.299}.
-Importance of this property of f-FRG cannot be emphasized too much.
-It makes f-FRG complementary to the auxiliary field method, which requires \textit{a priori} knowledge on the ground state property.
+Functional implementation of coarse-graining realizes an exact evolution of an effective action involving quantum and thermal fluctuations, and enables us to calculate observables of various quantum systems.
+Especially for interacting many fermions, the fermionic FRG provides a systematic way to analyze the system without \textit{a priori} knowledge on their ground state properties \cite{shankar1994renormalization,Salmhofer:2001tr,RevModPhys.84.299} and is complementary to bosonized FRG where auxiliary bosonic fields are introduced\cite{birse2005pairing,PhysRevB.78.174528, PhysRevA.81.063619}.

-We consider applications of the f-FRG method to the Bardeen-Cooper-Schrieffer (BCS) to Bose-Einstein condensation (BEC) crossover of the two-component fermionic system with an attractive contact interaction \cite{PhysRev.186.456,leggett1980diatomic}.
-In our previous papers \cite{Tanizaki:2013doa,Tanizaki:2013fba,Tanizaki:2013yba}, we studied each side of the BCS-BEC crossover separately using f-FRG.
-In the BCS side, relation of f-FRG to the BCS theory and its Gorkov and Melik-Barkhudarov correction \cite{gorkov1961contribution} is clarified and, furthermore, the effect of the self-energy correction on the critical temperature is studied by systematically improving the treatment of the flow equation of f-FRG \cite{Tanizaki:2013doa,Tanizaki:2013fba}.
-On the other hand, a totally new formalism of f-FRG is proposed by introducing an additional four-fermion vertex (vertex infrared regulator) in order to describe the BEC side of the crossover without bosonization \cite{Tanizaki:2013yba}.
+We have previously studied the Bardeen-Cooper-Schrieffer (BCS) to Bose-Einstein condensation (BEC) crossover of the two-component fermionic system with an attractive contact interaction \cite{PhysRev.186.456,leggett1980diatomic} by treating the BCS regime and the BEC regime separately on the basis of fermionic FRG: In the BCS side, the Gorkov and Melik-Barkhudarov correction \cite{gorkov1961contribution} to the BCS theory has been derived from fermionic FRG by introducing an infrared (IR) regulator for the two-point function \cite{Tanizaki:2013doa,Tanizaki:2013fba}, while, in the BEC side, fermionic FRG with an IR regulator for the four-fermion vertex has been introduced \cite{Tanizaki:2013yba}.